aleshaleksey/fansys23/03-movement-exploration.md

 #### Spirit Realm Rules: Intermediate

 Firstly, all the hazards of the "shallow" realms apply.
-Secondly, the DM should keep track of the number of short rests (long rests count as 2, full rests count as 7) took in the intermediate layers.
+Secondly, the DM should keep track of the number of short rests (long rests count as 2, full rests count as 7) taken in the intermediate layers.
 Upon returning to a shallower layer of the spirit world or to the material world, the traveller must make an INT save vs a Threshold=[16 + number of short rests].
 Upon failure it expends a number of SP and MP dice (each) equal to the number of short rests it spent in the intermediate realms.
 In addition the traveller suffers from one or more of "catatonic", "glowing", "charmed", "aphonic", "blinded" and/or "blinded".
 If the traveller succeeds on the save, it does not suffer from the conditions, but expends half of the SP and MP dice it would on a fail.

 #### Spirit Realm Rules: Deep